nvegater/client-nextjs-react/README.md

 Rename Files to TSX
 Keep `_app.tsx` as it is.
 It contains the Theming from Chakra

-Modify Index for Hello world
+Modify Index for Hello world.

+Create Register.
+Every new component in `pages/` is a route